a2nath/Long-Distance-Wi-Fi-802.11/README.md

 How to contribute:

-If you want to contribute to the project, contact me and we'll setup a time for our discussion/code-review.
-This project was solely made by me.
-Some of the error conditions must never take place as a result of extensive debugging.
-If you encounter backoff errors and errors from various timers, then you have seriously broken one or more parts of the code - just a hint.
-In some cases of the debug, it is virtually impossible to debug the code without the timeline.
-Avoid conditional breakpoints which will slow down the simulations by several orders of magnitude, especially when you're waiting to reach a certain simulation time.
+Please fork and read up on my master's thesis or internet resources on Wi-Fi models for more information.
 The original software used to create this model was Visual Studio 2015, and QT 5.8.